joshwlewis/rfcs/text/0000-build-observability.md

 This RFC proposes leveraging [OpenTelemetry](https://opentelemetry.io/) to grant platform operators and buildpack operators more insight into buildpack performance and behavior.
-This RFC describes new opt-in functionality for both pack and the buildpack spec such that OpenTelemetry data may be exported to the build file system.
+This RFC describes new opt-in functionality for pack, the lifecycle, and the buildpack spec such that OpenTelemetry data may be exported to the build file system.

 # Definitions